IWC Schaffhausen watches Warranty Guide

 -Christoph Grainger-Herr, CEO of IWC Schaffhausen

 Upping the length of the warranty a whopping six years is not a small decision.
-But having a long and solid warranty has become more important in recent years, and manufacturers have competed in increasing their warranties, which consequently has lead to many manufacturers abandoning the industry-standard two years and offering a longer warranty.
+But having a long and solid warranty has become more important in recent years, and manufacturers have competed in increasing their warranties, which consequently has led to many manufacturers abandoning the industry-standard two years and offering a longer warranty.
 IWC didn’t want to be worse than its competitors, and now actually offers a warranty that is longer than most of its Swiss competitors, including brands like Audemars Piguet, Patek Philippe, and Rolex.

 Having a long warranty is not only important for customers, but for the manufacturer.
 A long warranty sends signals that the brand trusts the quality and long-lasting durability of its products, making it a great marketing strategy.
 Especially since many customers do factor in the warranty into their purchase decision.

-IWC new manufacturing center
+IWC’s new manufacturing center

-The new IWC Manufacturing Center was opened in 2018 has also helped the company along the way in taking this step.
+The new IWC Manufacturing Center that was opened in 2018 and has also helped the company along the way in taking this step.
 The opening marked the 150th anniversary of IWC and was a huge milestone for the company, which also enabled the extended warranty.

-The new manufacturer’s facility includes case making, movement-part making, and movement assembly.
+The new manufacturer’s facility includes case-making, movement-part making, and movement assembly.
 All in one production line.
 This means taking raw material and making it into a finished product in one facility.
 IWC has made the production into sequential steps, and this has ultimately allowed IWC to make the production more effective.